Liu Huang A-tao

-Liu Huang A-tao (1923 - 1 September 2011) was a Taiwanese activist.
+Liu Huang A-tao (Lâu N̂g A-thô, 1923 - 1 September 2011) was a Taiwanese activist.
 She was one of thousands of women from Japanese occupied Taiwan who were forced into sexual slavery as comfort women by the Japanese military during World War II.
 Liu Huang became the first Taiwanese woman to sue the Japanese government for compensation and a public apology in 1999, a move which united her with eight other comfort women survivors.
 Her public campaign and push for compensation earned her the nickname Grandma A-tao.

 Biography

 World War II captivity

 Liu Huang, who was 19 years old at the time, entered into the Japanese nursing corps in 1942 during World War II.
 She was promised work as a nurse in the medical field for the Japanese forces, but instead was pressed into sexual slavery as a comfort woman for Japanese troops.
 Liu Huang was sent to Indonesia where she was immediately forced to work at a battlefield brothel as a comfort woman as soon as she disembarked from the transport ship.
 She was seriously wounded during heavy fighting just three days after her arrival in Indonesia.
 Liu Huang had to have a hysterectomy owing to the extent of her injuries.
 She survived, but was forced to work as a comfort woman for the Japanese for the next three years, despite her extensive wounds.